Mecklenburg County's Master Composters Training Program

 Our mission is to educate the public about Mecklenburg County's efforts to reduce residential waste.

 So what is the Mecklenburg County Master Compost Training Program?

 It is a free 40 hour training program that is open to the residents of Mecklenburg County.
 Applicants must have completed the County's Basic Home Composting Workshop and/or have a working knowledge of composting.
-In return for the training, students are required to give back 40 hours of volunteer time to the Organics Waste Reduction Program and its projects.
-Past projects have included developing a school compost garden, and providing under-served neighborhoods with residential recycling training.
-The classes meet weekly at various locations throughout the County.
+In return for the training, students are required to give back 20 hours of volunteer time to Mecklenburg County’s Waste Reduction program and its projects.
+Past projects include developing school compost gardens, and providing under-served neighborhoods with residential recycling training.
+The Fall 2014 classes meet Wednesday mornings 9a-12 noon, beginning October 1st, at various locations throughout the County.

-For more information about the program, including obtaining an application, contact Solid Waste Services by e-mail or call 704-201-2201.
+For more information about the program, contact Mecklenburg County Solid Waste by E-mail